Twenty-one years of existence and I’ve never experienced dating. But let me tell you that I’m not against it.

 And when in a relationship, one goal is that we are not to worship the other person but to worship God TOGETHER with that person.

 It should be a situation where God will be glorified the most by pleasing Him the most.

-Next, dating should be a preparation for the two to get married.
+Next, dating should be a preparation for marriage.
 If not, so why date?
 Do we date just to satisfy our flesh?
 Peer pressure?
 To join the mob?
 Some selfish desires comes when our flesh starts to act over it.

 Sometimes, people find security and assurance from one another.
 We try to find completeness from those who love us and those who we love.

-These are all so wrong!
-Because these selfish desires gives us a temporal cloud 9 feeling which will never, ever satisfy us.
+And these are all so wrong!
+Because these selfish desires gives us a temporal cloud 9 feeling which will never, ever satisfy us in the long run.
 And you’re making God jealous because He wants us to love Him with all our heart, mind, and soul above all.

 NOT dating is still OKAY.

 I’ve seen people who are not satisfied with being single.
 People who are not happy with their lives because they felt being left behind as singles.

 The problem is we continually look at what others have.
 Envy starts to creep in, wishing we would have that too.
 We feel lack and incomplete whenever we think about not having someone we could hold hands with.

 Well, if you’re like that, I know exactly how you feel because I once belonged in that group.
 But let me tell you that there are still a lot of great things, even greater things, than being in a wonderful relationship with the opposite sex.